SkyBlueRW/SkyBlueRW.github.io/_posts/2024-06-30-luck-factor-zoo.md

 ![Lucky_Sharpe](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/lucky_sharpe.png)

+As the Nobel Laureate Ronald Coase once said: "If you torture data long enough, it will confess to anything"

 It's really not a rare situation in investment research, that one read into a new paper detailing about a new anomaly that can predict the cross sectional stock return.
 You try to replicate it and enhance it in terms of a alpha signal with the arsenal of all kinds of modification.
 While it does not work out of sample in a paper trading despite the amazing performance delivered historically.
 What's wrong?